Diversified Energy Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about Diversified Energy Company

 Diversified Energy Company PLC is a leading publicly traded energy company focused on natural gas and liquids production, transport, marketing, and well retirement.
-The company employs a differentiated strategy by acquiring existing, long-life assets and investing in them to enhance environmental and operational performance until they are retired safely and securely.
-Diversified is recognized for its sustainability leadership and aims to responsibly produce energy, deliver reliable free cash flow, and generate shareholder value.
+The company is recognized for its sustainability leadership and employs a strategy of acquiring and investing in long-life assets to enhance environmental and operational performance.

 Average Trading Volume: 178,333